civo/terraform-provider-civo/docs/resources/instance.md

 - `tags` (Set of String) An optional list of tags, represented as a key, value pair
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts)) defines timeouts for cluster creation, read and update, default is 30 minutes for all
 - `write_password` (Boolean) If set to true then initial_password for the instance will be saved to terraform state file. (default: false)
+- `volume_type` (string) Type of volume that instance should be created with, e.g: ms-xfs-2-replicas, px-csi-db (default: csi-s3)

 <a id="nestedblock--timeouts"></a>
 ### Nested Schema for `timeouts`